stormmind-ch/report/chapters/ch4_results/ch4_results.typ

 = Results<results-ai>

 The following section presents the results of our comparative evaluation of three deep learning architectures, #abbr.a[FNN], #abbr.a[LSTM], and Transformer, applied to the task of binary storm damage forecasting.
 The inter-model comparison is summarized in @experiment-1 and @experiment-2.
-Detailed results for each architecture are provided in their respective subsections.
+Detailed results for each architecture are provided in @in-depth-model-analysis.

 This section aims to answer three key questions:
 1. Which architecture achieves the best performance on the held out test set?
 2. Does increased model complexity (e.g., through temporal modeling in LSTM or long-range dependency modeling in Transformers) lead to better forecasting performance compared to the baseline #abbr.a[FNN]?
 3. How does spatial granularity, implemented through cluster sizes $k in {3, 6}$, affect model performance?
-3 and 6 were chosen as number of clusters due to the highest decreasing within sum of cluster centroid as described in @data.
+Cluster sizes of 3 and 6 were chosen due to the findings in @data.
 Additionally, we conducted an experiment with $k = 26$ clusters to evaluate model performance at a finer spatial granularity.
 The results are presented in @experiment-2.

 #pagebreak()

 == Experiment 1<experiment-1>
 To ensure statistically robust comparisons, we report the mean and variance of all evaluation metrics across the 3 best runs over the 20 independent runs, following the best practices recommended in X. Bouthillier et.
 Al. "Accounting for Variance in Machine Learning Benchmarks" @bouthillierAccountingVarianceMachine2021.
 The reason for only choosing the top 3 runs per model and cluster, is to eliminate any negative outliers.
 We are more interested in what the model is capable to do in its best configuration, rather than accounting for worse configurations.
 For inter-model comparison, we primarily use the macro-averaged F1-score on the test set, as summarized in @model-comparison-to-cluster-3-6.
 This metric is particularly appropriate given the class imbalance described in @data, as it gives equal importance to both classes.
 Since the minority class (damage) represents the critical target, macro-F1 is better suited than accuracy alone.
-Additional metrics, including accuracy, AUC, precision, recall, and specificity, are discussed in detail in the model-specific result subsections.
+Additional metrics, including accuracy, AUC, precision, recall, and specificity, are discussed in detail in @in-depth-model-analysis
 #figure(table(
   columns: 3,